maxwellkonnaris/prism/README.md

 Bug reports are welcome, please direct any issues to https://github.com/maxwellkonnaris/prism/issues

 ## Contact
-For any questions or issues, please contact the maintainer through github: Maxwell Konnaris
+For any questions or issues, please contact the maintainer: Maxwell Konnaris Maxwellkonnaris @ gmail . com